-Your spouse does things every day — think: washing the dishes, returning your children's toys to their bins, taking out the trash — that are necessary but thankless jobs.
-By recognizing his or her contributions "shows that you're not taking your partner for granted, and that you're really grateful for what they do for your family" says Rivkin.
+Your spouse does things every day—washing the dishes, returning your children's toys to their bins, taking out the trash—that are necessary but thankless jobs.
+Recognizing his or her contributions "shows that you're not taking your partner for granted, and that you're really grateful for what they do for your family," says Rivkin.

 4. "I appreciate you for being such a wonderful parent."

 Your spouse is your children's hero, but being available to the tiny tots 24/7 is not any easy job.
 "Parenthood is very challenging, and the more you're acknowledged for being a good parent, the more incentive you have to get through the difficult times that marriage and children present," explains Rivkin.